 Fatigue and anemia (having a low blood count of Hemoglobin) are common symptoms of Celiac disease in adults.
 Because the intestine is not absorbing nutrients properly, these patients become iron and B12 deficient.
 In this case, replacement therapy isn’t the answer because it wouldn’t address the underlying problem.

-Women, especially those already diagnosed with Osteoporosis, should be checked for Celiac disease because taking medicine to strengthen the bones will only be a temporary fix if the real issue is po0r intestinal absorption of nutrients.
-Dr. Green also made the point that undetected Celiac disease can lead to an increase in malignancies, such as Intestinal Lymphoma, if left untreated.
+Women, especially those already diagnosed with Osteoporosis, should be checked for Celiac disease because taking medicine to strengthen the bones will only be a temporary fix if the real issue is poor intestinal absorption of nutrients.
+Dr. Green also made the point that undetected Celiac disease can lead to an increase in malignancies, such as Intestinal Lymphoma if left untreated.
 Low cholesterol and a low HDL can also be associated with Celiac disease – sometimes even a good thing, like low cholesterol, is too good to be true.

 Eye Opening Case Study with Dr. Green

 I discussed with Dr. Green a patient we both saw 20 years ago.
 She was seeing me for her asthma.
 However, she was telling me how tired she was and I drew blood her and found she was anemic.
 Her iron was low so I sent her to her internist who put her on iron pills.
 She didn’t get better after a few weeks and she came to me and said: “Do you think I could have Celiac disease?”

 Truthfully, I had never seen an adult case in my first few years of private practice but I said we should check.
 I drew blood again and sure enough, she had positive antibodies that indicated Celiac disease.
 I referred her to Dr. Green’s Center at Columbia University Medical Center.
 She had an endoscopy that showed her intestinal lining had been damaged.
 She was immediately put on a strict gluten-free diet.